-Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC
+- 3. Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC Yes - a.
+If the school is not in compliance, describe the measures being implemented to meet SAC requirements a.
+Membership

-Yes

-If the school is not in compliance, describe the measures being implemented to meet SAC requirements

-Literacy Leadership Team (LLT)
+3. Literacy Leadership Team (LLT)